digirati-co-uk/iiif-canvas-panel/docs/api-reference/vault.md

     let manifestUri = "https://digirati-co-uk.github.io/journal.json";
     const vault = new IIIFVault.Vault();
-    const thumbHelper = IIIFVaultHelpers.createThumbnailHelper(vault);  // NEW - make a thumbnail helper
+    const thumbHelper = VaultHelpers.createThumbnailHelper(vault);  // NEW - make a thumbnail helper
 ```

 Now we can use this to help build user interface: